 - a.
-Update Contractor's proposed Programming Modifications to Contractor's COTS software and create a final design document which provides design details for the ABIS Solution specifications, processes, functional hierarchy, and data models.
-The final design will serve as the foundational document for Contractor's actual Customization effort (refer to Task 7 below). - Provide detailed narrative descriptions of processes, and mockups or storyboard drawings of the User Interface(s) and all applicable User Interface(s) actions. - c.
+Update Contractor's proposed Programming Modifications to Contractor's COTS software and create a final design document that provides design details for the NLRS Solution specifications, processes, functional hierarchy, and data models.
+The final design will serve as the foundational document for Contractor's actual Customization effort [refer to Task 7 (Pre-Production Environment and COTS Solution Programming Modifications (Customized/Configuration)) below]. - b.
+Provide detailed narrative descriptions of processes and mockups or storyboard drawings of the User Interface(s) and all applicable User Interface(s) actions. - c.
 Additionally, document: - i.
 Contractor's COTS existing software components that require Customization (e.g., programming required), - ii.
 New Solution components (non-existent in the COTS software) that need to be Customized (e.g., programming required), - iii.
-Contractor's proposed COTS Solution's areas that require Configuration only (e.g., table-driven access to application areas, User Interface Configurations, security and User ID Configuration, and workflow Configuration), and - iv.
-Any additional requirements identified by the County during the gap analysis or during the design review feedback sessions, that were not part of the County's original published Requirements which may result in additional implementation costs.
-[These Programming Modifications may require a formal executed Change Notice to the Contract issued by the County to Contractor for Optional Work, utilizing Pool Dollars, in accordance with Paragraphs 10.3 (Change Notices) and 3.3.4 (Optional Work) of the Contract]. - d.
-Document the Solution Requirements that are impacted by: - i.
-All proposed Programming Modifications, - ii.
-Proposed Interface, identifying the Interface(s),
+Contractor's proposed COTS Solution's areas that require Configuration only.
+Configuration areas may include table-driven access to application areas, User Interface Configurations, security and User ID Configuration, and workflow Configuration, and - iv.
+Any additional requirements identified by the County during the GAP analysis or during the design review feedback sessions that were not part of the County's original published Requirements, which may result in additional implementation costs.
+[These Programming Modifications may require a formal executed Change Notice to the Contract issued by the County to Contractor for Optional Work, utilizing Pool Dollars, in accordance with Paragraphs 10.1 (Amendments and Change Notices) and 3.3.4 (Optional Work) of the Contract].

-- iii.
-Federal, state, or other compliance standards, identifying the standard(s), - iv.
-The System Performance Standards [refer to Schedule C.1 (Solution Response-Time Requirements) to Exhibit C (Service Level Agreement) to the Contract], identifying the standard(s). - e.
-List each Licensed Software product used to implement the ABIS Solution which is not listed on Exhibit 11 (Solution Environment and Software Delivery List and Specification Sheet) of Appendix B (Required Forms) to the Contract, including any Cloud services or platforms.
+- d.
+Document the Solution Requirements that are impacted by: - All proposed Programming Modifications, - ii.
+Proposed Interface, identifying the Interface(s), - Federal, state, or other compliance standards, identifying the standard(s), and - iv.
+The System Performance Standards [refer to Paragraph 5.3 (System Performance Requirements) to Exhibit C (Service Level Agreement) to the Contract], identifying the standard(s). - e.
+List each Licensed Software product used to implement the NLRS Solution, which is not listed in Attachment A.4 (Hardware and Software Delivery List and Specification Sheet) to Exhibit A (Statement of Work) to the Contract.
 Identify each product as 'proprietary' or by Third-Party Software's name.
 Identify each product's software version number and manufacturer, - f.
-Include complete workflows which include the new functionalities for all User and administrative functions, - g.
-Include details on the ABIS Solution's database design, Interface design, and Cloud equipment installation drawings, and - h.
-Include a Cloud deployment strategy, including considerations for security, scalability, and performance as part of the final design document. - The updated Final Design Document will be reviewed and approved by County Project Manager.
-Contractor must make any revisions specified by County Project Manager. - 6.4 Define and Evaluate Changes to Contractor's Proposed COTS Solution Design - 6.4.1 Contractor must document the differences and changes between Contractor's original proposed COTS Solution design, shown in the gap analysis report and the final design document, as applicable.
-Documentation must include detailed information by item, including itemizing any additional costs Contractor asserts for the ABIS Solution. - 6.4.2 Any agreed upon changes impacting costs may result in a formal Change Notice issued in accordance with the change process specified in Paragraph 10 (Amendments and Change Notices) of the Contract, in the County's sole determination. - 6.4.3 Contractor must remove from the final design document any changes to the ABIS Solution requiring additional costs that County Project Director, in his sole discretion, does not agree to.
-Contractor must submit the revised final design document to the County Project Manager for review and approval. - 6.4.4 The PCD must be updated to reflect the revised final draft Solution Requirements and corresponding Project plan.
+Include complete workflows which include the new functionalities for all User and administrative functions, and - g.
+Include details on the NLRS Solution's database design, Interface design, and equipment installation drawings.

+The updated Final Design Document will be reviewed and approved by County Project Manager.
+Contractor must make any revisions specified by County Project Manager.

+- 6.4 Define and Evaluate Changes to Contractor's Proposed COTS Solution Design - 6.4.1 Contractor must document the differences and changes between Contractor's original proposed COTS Solution design, shown in the GAP analysis report, and the final design document, as applicable.
+Documentation must include detailed information by item, including itemizing any additional costs Contractor asserts for the NLRS Solution. - 6.4.2 Any agreed-to changes impacting costs may result in a formal Change Notice issued in accordance with the change process specified in Paragraph 10.1 (Amendments and Change Notices) of the Contract, in the County's sole determination. - 6.4.3 Contractor must remove from the final design document any changes to the NLRS Solution requiring additional costs that County Project Director, in his sole discretion, does not agree to.
+Contractor must submit the revised final design document to County Project Manager for review and approval. - 6.4.4 The PCD must be updated to reflect the revised final draft Solution Requirements and corresponding Project plan.